 Exploring Istanbul's Archaeological Museum: A Visitor's Guide

-Among the principal treasures of the Archaeological Museum in Istanbul are the finds brought back from Lebanon by Ottoman archaeologist Osman Hamdi Bey.
+The main building, with its imposing Neoclassical facade, houses the museum's major treasures.
+Among the principal exhibits are the finds brought back from Lebanon by Ottoman archaeologist Osman Hamdi Bey.
 The rich treasure trove of sarcophagi he unearthed in Sidon (in south Lebanon) is from ancient Sidon's royal necropolis.

 As well as the Sidon cache, the collection includes sarcophagi found throughout the Ottoman Empire.
 The most exceptionally beautiful examples are the 5th-century BC Sarcophagus of the Satrap, the Lycian Sarcophagus (ca. 400 BC), and the 3rd-century Sidamara Sarcophagus from Konya.
 There are also some fine funerary stele and inscribed stones.